GoogleCloudPlatform/snapshot-debugger/docs/SCHEMA.md

 └── schema_version: "<version_number>"
 ```

+## cdbg/schema_version

+Specifies the schema version of the database.
+The presence of this field is also
+used as an indication that the database has been configured by the Snapshot
+Debugger's `init` CLI command.

+## cdbg/debuggees

+This node contains information about the debuggees themselves.

+### Debuggee Entity

+The debuggee entity is fully documented in protobuf form
+[here][debuggee_entity].
+The data in the Firebase DB is in JSON format, which
+protobuf maps to as described [here][json_mapping].

+Of particular note it is up to the agent to keep the `lastUpdateTimeUnixMsec`
+field up to date by refreshing it at least once per hour.
+This CLI uses this
+value to determine which debuggee's are active.

 ## cdbg/breakpoints

 This node contains the breakpoints for debuggees stored on a per debuggee id
 basis.
 The breakpoints per debuggee are grouped into `active`, `final` and
 `snapshot`.

+### Breakpoint Entity

+The breakpoint entity is fully documented in protobuf form
+[here][breakpoint_entity].
+The data in the Firebase DB is in JSON format, which
+protobuf maps to as described [here][json_mapping].
+One thing to note
+is how Firebase stores [arrays][firebase_arrays].

-To note, breakpoints can represent either a `Snapshot` or a `Logpoint`.
-The
+Breakpoints can represent either a `Snapshot` or a `Logpoint`.
+The value of the
-value of the `action` field of the breakpoint makes this determination, which
+`action` field of the breakpoint makes this determination, which will be either
-will be either `CAPTURE` or `LOG`.
-If the `action` field is not populated the
+`CAPTURE` or `LOG`.
+If the `action` field is not populated the agents will
-agents will default to `CAPTURE`.
+default to `CAPTURE`.

 ### cdbg/breakpoints/debuggee_id/active